 Students entering the ECE Ph.D. program with a M.S. degree may petition the GSC for one CNBC course to be counted towards fulfillment of an ECE breadth area and course requirements.
 One other CNBC course will be allowed to count as an ECE-related course with no GSC petition required.
 The student will then need to take four more courses: two more to satisfy the CNBC requirements, and two more to satisfy the ECE breadth requirement and the 48 units required for an ECE Ph.D.

 All students who are planning to complete the CNBC graduate training program along with an ECE Ph.D. are required to meet with their faculty advisor to discuss their course plans.
-The course plan must then be discussed with Samantha in the Undergraduate and Graduate Programs Office (HH1113).
+The course plan must then be discussed with the Graduate Affairs Office (HH1113).

 Graduate program applications are now being accepted.